RenatsB/Lemon/README.md

 ## **List Of Shaders**

-### Here is a short list of shader manes used in this project
+### Here is a short list of shader names used in this project
 - Phong:"LemonPhong" [0]
 - PBR: "LemonPBR" [1]
 - TessTest: "TessTest" [2] (broken)